Health Coverage of Immigrants

 The higher uninsured rate among noncitizens reflects limited access to employer-sponsored coverage; eligibility restrictions for Medicaid, CHIP, and ACA Marketplace coverage; and barriers to enrollment among eligible individuals.

 Lawfully present immigrants may qualify for Medicaid and CHIP but are subject to certain eligibility restrictions.
 In general, lawfully present immigrants must have a “qualified” immigration status to be eligible for Medicaid or CHIP, and many, including most lawful permanent residents or “green card” holders, must wait five years after obtaining qualified status before they may enroll.
 Some immigrants with qualified status, such as refugees and asylees, do not have to wait five years before enrolling.
 Some immigrants, such as those with temporary protected status, are lawfully present but do not have a qualified status and are not eligible to enroll in Medicaid or CHIP regardless of their length of time in the country (Appendix A).
-For children and pregnant women, states can eliminate the five-year wait and extend coverage to lawfully present immigrants without a qualified status.
-As of 2021, 35 states have taken up this option for children and half have elected the option for pregnant women.
+For children and pregnant people, states can eliminate the five-year wait and extend coverage to lawfully present immigrants without a qualified status.
+As of January 2022, 35 states have taken up this option for children and half have elected the option for pregnant individuals.